Welcome to Motlow State Community College!

 Other buildings were completed on the campus soon after, and the College opened in September 1969 with 551 students and 18 full-time faculty members.
-The College offered the two-year Associate of Arts and Associate of Science degrees and four two-year career programs.
+The College offers the two-year Associate of Arts and Associate of Science degrees and four 2-year career programs.

-Motlow’s service area expanded in 1983 from seven to 11 counties, and Motlow assumed the lead role for identifying the educational and training needs of its service area.
-A major campus expansion project was implemented, including the renovation of the student center and the maintenance complex as well as the construction of a new 280-seat theater/auditorium, instructional support areas for nursing and engineering, and an office complex.
+Motlow’s service area expanded in 1983 from seven to 11 counties, and Motlow assumed the lead role in identifying its service area’s educational and training needs.
+A major campus expansion project was implemented, including the renovation of the student center and the maintenance complex, the construction of a new 280-seat theater/auditorium, instructional support areas for nursing and engineering, and an office complex.

 September 1998 launched another expansion with the construction of the new nursing and technology building.
 The facility houses business, industrial and computer technology, and the nursing education program.
 The beautiful Clayton-Glass Library opened in January 2008.

-In January 2003, construction began on the first phase of a Smyrna facility that opened July 2006 and was named for former Motlow President Dr. Arthur L. Walker, Jr. The nursing program expanded to the Smyrna site in 2008.
+In January 2003, construction began on the first phase of a Smyrna facility that opened in July 2006.
+It was named for former Motlow President Dr. Arthur L. Walker, Jr. The nursing program expanded to the Smyrna site in 2008.
 In December 2010, the Tennessee Board of Regents approved the construction of a 35,000-square-foot classroom building on the Smyrna site.
-The building opened in August 2013 and was named for former Motlow President Dr. MaryLou Apple.
+The facility opened in August 2013 and was named for former Motlow President Dr. MaryLou Apple.
 Expansion continued in Smyrna with an 82,000-square-foot building opening in fall 2019.